Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Relativistic von Zeipel-Lidov-Kozai effect

 The origin of this discrepancy is not so clear.
 The Newtonian case does not show orbital flips, and we see no direct argument for the presence of orbital flips when adopting the EIH equations of motion.
 On the other hand, when integrating the EIH equations of motion, we acquire a considerable error in the total energy when the binary reaches its highest eccentricity.
-These are caused by the large perturbation of the post-Newtonian terms when the inner binary reaches pericenter.
+This is caused by the large perturbation of the post-Newtonian terms when the inner binary reaches pericenter.
 As a result, this system is hard to integrate numerically.
-Our integration with a time step parameter $\eta=0.0003$ integrated for $1\unit{Myr}$ took $\sim5 \unit{days}$ on a regular workstation, and reached a minimum relative inclination of $i_{\mathrm{rel, min}}=93^\circ$.
+Our integration with a time-step parameter $\eta=0.0003$ integrated for $1\unit{Myr}$ took $\sim5 \unit{days}$ on a regular workstation and reached a minimum relative inclination of $i_{\mathrm{rel, min}}=93^\circ$.

-Overall, our regularized Hermite integrator performs well and gives consistent results as earlier calculations.
-Discrepancies with secular evolution calculations can be understood from the lack of inner-orbital resolution in the latter.
-We, therefore, see no reason to doubt our implementation of the regularized and post-Newtonian terms.
+Overall, our regularized Hermite integrator performs well and gives results that are consistent with previous calculations.
+Discrepancies with secular evolution calculations can be understood from the lack of inner-orbit resolution in the latter.
+We therefore see no reason to doubt our implementation of the regularized and post-Newtonian terms.